PerfectlySoft/PerfectDocs/guide/PostgreSQL.md

 	)
 ```

-> Remember to rebuild your Xcode project file after making any changes to your Package.swift file
+> Remember to rebuild your Xcode project file after making any changes to your Package.swift file.

 ```
 swift package generate-xcodeproj